 What Causes Leg Cramps?

-Are you plagued with intermittent leg cramps—and are you perplexed by what's causing them?
+Are you plagued with intermittent leg cramps?
+Are you perplexed by what's causing them?
 It's important to get to the bottom of what is causing your leg pain; only then can you begin to treat and relieve the pain.

 First, let's talk about a few factors that have been proven to cause leg pain and cramping.
 One of the more serious (but thankfully less common) health conditions that can cause leg cramps is deep vein thrombosis or DVT.
 DVT is a blood clot in the leg.
-This condition has specific symptoms such as pain, swelling, and redness in a given area of the leg.
+This condition has specific symptoms such as pain, swelling, and redness in a specific area of the leg.
 One might also feel a lump or clot.
 However, as a rule, a clot will not be palpable.
 Symptoms of DVT will be felt in one leg only.
-If your symptoms in any respect mimic the above symptoms, it would be prudent to seek a medical opinion immediately.
+If your symptoms in any respect mimic the above symptoms, seek medical attention immediately.

 Another health problem that can cause leg cramps is an electrolyte imbalance.
 Think of the body as a machine, and think of electrolytes as different types of fuel that help keep the body working properly.
 When any given electrolyte is experiencing an imbalance, the human body will be warned with specific signs and symptoms.
 So, how can an electrolyte imbalance affect your leg muscles and ultimately cause cramps?